cubiclesoft/php-flexforms-modules/README.md

 ?>
 ```

-Even though the 'name' is not output, it is used for handling error message output.
+Even though the 'recaptcha' name attribute is not output, it is used for displaying error messages regarding reCAPTCHA submissions.

 FlexForms_reCAPTCHA::IsValid($secretkey, $remoteip = true, $allowedhosts = true)
 --------------------------------------------------------------------------------